tfullwood/canvas-contrib/Branding/Customizations/hidden_grades/README.md

 grades will be inaccessible to students.
 By default, grades will be available to all.

-Instructure will be shortly releasing an update to Canvas that will include the ability to hide grades from students.
-It is recommended that institutions wait for this release.
+Instructure may releas an update to Canvas that will include the ability to hide grades from students.
+It is recommended that institutions wait for this.
 If, however, the ability to hide grades is considered essential in the short run, the included files can help form a stop-gap solution.